cronvel/3d-kit/doc/blender-export.md

-*For Three.js r75, tested with Blender 2.75*
+*Tested with Blender v2.81a, Babylon exporter plugin v6.2.4 and Babylon.js v4.0.3.*

 ## Preliminaries: install the Three.js exporter add-on

-* Get the Three.js exporter for blender, located in the repository at: utils/exporters/blender/addons/io_three
+* Get the Babylon.js exporter for blender, located in the repository at: https://github.com/BabylonJS/BlenderExporter
-* Zip the whole directory: zip -r io_three.zip io_three
-* Open Blender, go to File > User Preferences, click the Add-ons tab, then "install from file", browse and select the io_three.zip
+* Open Blender, go to File > User Preferences, click the Add-ons tab, then "install from file", browse and select the zip